AMR – a major threat to cancer care

 Over the last decades, there has been substantial progress in cancer care, with key advances across the core pillars of surgery, radiotherapy and medicines.
 However, the significant and growing threat of drug-resistant bacteria can undermine all these efforts.

-Today it is estimated that at least one of five cancer patients need antibiotics during their treatment.
-The consequences for cancer treatment when antibiotics are no longer effective against resistant bacteria is serious because people living with cancer rely on antibiotics for the prevention and treatment of infections.
+Today it is estimated that at least one of five cancer patients need antimicrobials such as for example antibiotics during their treatment.
+The consequences for cancer treatment when antimicrobials are no longer effective against resistant bacteria is serious because people living with cancer rely on antimicrobials for the prevention and treatment of infections.

 Today, the threat of AMR is a major issue that needs to be urgently addressed to ensure cancer control.

-Ensuring access to effective antibiotics largely depend on global efforts in slowing down the development of resistant bacteria and developing new antibiotics.
+Ensuring access to effective antimicrobials largely depend on global efforts in slowing down the development of resistant bacteria and developing new antimicrobials.

 Therefore, we must strengthen an already huge international commitment regarding antibiotic resistance, and ensure everyone's right to effective antibiotics by working parallel in three areas: